wkolowski/Type-Theory-Wishlist/README.md

 and

 codata OK (R : A -> A -> Prop) : A -> BHeap -> Prop
-& ok : (#v : A, #h : BHeap) -> OK v h -> R v h.root
+& ok : (#root : A, #h : BHeap) -> OK root h -> R root h.root
 ```

 The above snippet defines a type `BHeap R` of necessarily infinite binary heaps.
 The heaps are trees that have a `root` and two subtrees, `l` and `r`, that satisfy the heap property.
 The property is called `OK` and is defined together with `BHeap`.
-It is defined using the `codata` keyword, but in fact is not very coinductive, as it is just a wrapper supposed to represent a proof of `R v h.root`, where `v` will be filled by either `h.l.root` or `h.r.root`.
+It is defined using the `codata` keyword, but in fact is not very coinductive, as it is just wraps a proof of `R root h.root`, where `root` will be filled by the root of the binary heap.

 ```
 map